 EL VY - I expected no less from Knopf but Berninger senior has raked some more pluses in my book with this project after Mistaken For Strangers (see why in my review here).
 Even though there is no second-rate song on the album Need a Friend took lead as my favorite.

-This is - by far! - the song that thought me most this year.
+This is - by far! - the song that taught me the most this year.
 There are things I had to google to learn in each sentence.
 Also, even though I'm more of oxytocin than lean junkie this is the song that spoke to my mood most.

 Intelligent, hymnic, awesomely produced and also one of the songs that can teach you how great a service Genius lyrics are.